 Make Sure You Have Enough Ice

-As a rule, you should plan on buying one pound of ice per person and multiply that by how long you think your event will last.
-This amount of ice doubles if you plan on catering the event outdoors.
+As a rule, you should plan on buying one pound of ice per person and multiply that by how many hours you think your event will last.
+The amount of ice doubles if you plan on catering the event outdoors.

 Put Drinks on Ice Before the Event Starts

 Have you ever been the first one to an outdoor event and reached into a stocked ice bin full of bottles only to find the beverage is still warm?

 Ice cools a 12-ounce bottle faster than just throwing it in a fridge.
 If you want your beverage nice and cold, it only takes about 15 minutes to chill on ice.
 For a larger bottle, like a bottle of champagne or 2-liter of soda, it takes 20 to 30 minutes.
 If you are putting a lot of bottles and cans into a large ice bin, 30 minutes should be enough time to make sure all your drinks are ready for guests.